abaum1/mbta-bus-priority/Evaluating_Bus_Priority_Lanes.md

 ##### Implications of Peak Travel Time Savings on the Mt.
 Auburn St. Corridor

+The full cycle time C is calculated as: C = t_1 + r_1 + t_2 + r_2.
+Travel time savings reduce t_1 and t_2, leading to a shorter cycle time (C).
+Shorter cycle time means that the number of busses required during peak period is diminished, since:

+peak busses = C/headway

+If headway remains constant and C is reduced, the number of peak busses is reduced.
+Alternatively, if the number of peak busses is held constant, headways can be reduced.
+Reducing the number of peak busses can free up capital and labor hours for use elsewhere i te system, perhaps reducing the headways on another route.
+Reducing the scheduled headway generally provides a better level of service for the rider, and increases reliability.

+Travel time savings in the Mt.
+Auburn St. corridor present an opportunity for the MBTA to revise Routes 71 and 73 schedules.
+Shortened cycle times can reduce peak bus requirements, optimize recovery times, and allow for increased service frequency or cost savings.
+However, more significant analysis should be done using data from the entire system to substantially investigate these tradeoffs.

 #### Future Work
 This project was time constrained, but with additional resources I would have added the following: